 On top of that, the Earth produces its own infrared emissions via heat radiation, which tend to swamp the fainter astronomical sources.
 So the best place for an infrared telescope is out in space, as far as possible from the Earth and all its unwanted sources of heat.

 Related: How many satellites orbit Earth?

-Following in the footsteps of ESA's Herschel infrared observatory, the Webb telescope will be located nearly 1 million miles (1.5 million kilometers) from Earth at the so-called L2 point, according to NASA's JWST website.
+Following in the footsteps of ESA's Herschel infrared observatory, the Webb telescope is located nearly 1 million miles (1.5 million kilometers) from Earth at the so-called L2 point, according to NASA's JWST website.

-This will give Webb a much clearer view of the universe than the one Hubble has in low-Earth orbit, but it does have a downside.
+This gives Webb a much clearer view of the universe than the one Hubble has in low-Earth orbit, but it does have a downside.
 Unlike its predecessor, Webb isn't easily reachable by a repair team of astronauts if it breaks down.
-Everything has to work perfectly on the first attempt, which is one of the reasons why it's taken NASA the best part of two decades to get Webb ready for launch.
+Everything has to work perfectly on the first attempt, which is one of the reasons why it took NASA the best part of two decades to get Webb launched.

 Webb's first images